sdrasco/EdgeWalker/README.md

 1. **Prepare the list of stock tickers**

    The tickers are stored in a `tickers.json` file.
 Edit this file to add or remove tickers as needed.
-Here's an example
+Here's an example:
    ```
    {
      "tickers_5": [